acli/Coursera-subtitles/README.markdown

 Amara (restarting step 1), and then continue on to steps 2 through 4.

 Note that `reformat-extracted-text` is not a particularly intelligent piece of software.
-You *will* need to check it, but in general what it gives you should at least be better than stock stanford-bot (Cogi) output.
+You *will* need to review the output it gives you; but in general what it gives you should at least be better than stock stanford-bot (Cogi) output.

 Things to watch out for if you want to work on Coursera’s subtitles:
 ===================================================================